martvelge/CatFLW/README.md

 # CatFLW
-Cat Facial Landmarks in the Wild (CatFLW) dataset contains 2079 images of cats' faces in various environments and conditions, annotated with 48 facial landmarks and a bounding box on the cat’s face.
+**Cat Facial Landmarks in the Wild (CatFLW)** dataset contains 2079 images of cats' faces in various environments and conditions, annotated with 48 facial landmarks and a bounding box on the cat’s face.

+Some examples:
 ![](/good_cats.png)